ohnotnow/laravel-transmission/Readme.md

 For now it only supports getting a list of all current torrents, fetching a specific torrent and adding a new torrent in 'paused' mode.
 This was all I needed for my purposes in [transcopy](https://github.com/ohnotnow/transcopy).

+If you want a plain PHP version without the Laravel stuff have a look at [the underlying library](https://github.com/ohnotnow/transmission-client).

 # Installing

 Assuming you have [composer](https://getcomposer.org/) available :